frictionlessdata/docs/references/tableschema-py.md

 ### validate

-Given a schema as JSON file, url to JSON file, or a Python dict, `validate` returns `True` for a valid Table Schema, or raises an exception, `exceptions.ValidationError`.
+Given a schema as JSON file, url to JSON file, or a Python dict, `validate` returns true for a valid Table Schema, or raises an exception, `exceptions.ValidationError`.
 It validates only **schema**, not data against schema!

 ```python
 from tableschema import validate, exceptions